NachitAmbig03/GitPractice-/README.md

 # GitPractice-
-This is my First git Repository
+This is my First git Repository.
+Author- Nachit Ambig